EdgyHammer/test-module/README.md

-## This is a test module following the standards of [retr0-init](https://github.com/retr0-init)
+## This is a test module conducting basic minimal tests, following the standards of [retr0-init](retr0-init/Discord-Bot-Framework-Module-Template)

-# current tests includ:
+# current tests including:

 - importing from external .py file